roehampton/module-content/digital-literacy/week-01/lab/questions.md

 # Computer organisation

-Answer the following questions about the computing device nearest to you right now.
+Answer the following questions about the computing device nearest to you right now OR a computing device that interests you.
 It may be a computer or a phone, but could also be anything from a watch, to a wifi router to a washing machine.

 Try and answer either via observation or by online research, or by combining the two.
-If relevant, embed a photo into your worksheet.
+If you can, embed a photo into the padlet.